 As an international student, you will also face special challenges in getting internships and jobs in the U.S. Complex and changing visa regulations, a lack of clear information about which employers hire international students, and cultural differences will require additional time and effort from you.
 While perhaps obvious, it is important to allow additional time for your search in order to learn about employment policies and practices that may affect your situation.

 Connect as soon as possible with the Office of Global Services in Car Barn, Suite 210 for all visa and work permit questions.

 The resources and advice collected here can be a useful starting point as you consider your career development as an international student.
-Visit our center and other spaces on campus (LINK to section entitled Georgetown Resources for International Students) to connect with staff members who can help you navigate this process.
+Visit our center and other spaces on campus to connect with staff members who can help you navigate this process.